(1) Patient placement criteria shall address the following:

 (4) The program shall develop policies and procedures to address the previously listed services, staffing requirements and the criteria in ARM 37.27.115.

-(5) Residential requirements for the intermediate component shall include:
+(5) Residential requirements for the inpatient care component shall include:

-(b) Adequate food service which includes a 30-day menu and a week's food supply.
+(b) Adequate food service which includes a 30-day menu and a week's food supply or contract for food services.

 (c) Availability of articles necessary for personal hygiene.

-(e) Access to medical/surgical, dental and psychiatric care.
+( d ) Access to medical/surgical/dental and psychiatric care.

-(i) Client admission register which designates the date of admission, date of discharge and discharge and referral notes.
+(h) Client admission register which designates date of admission, date of discharge, discharge and referral notes.

-(6) Client recordkeeping and reporting requirements specific to the intermediate component shall include:
+(6) Client recordkeeping requirements specific to the inpatient care component shall include:

 (b) Date of admission.

-(c) Admission note/utilization review, which justifies the admission to this level of care based on compliance with dimensional/admission criteria.
+(c) Admission note/utilization review which justifies the admission to this level of care based on compliance with dimensional admission criteria and results of diagnostic/assessment tools:

 (g) Documentation of all supportive service contacts.

-(h) Individualized treatment plan which is reviewed and updated monthly and responds to ARM 37.27.120(g) .
+(h) Individualized treatment plan which is reviewed and updated weekly and responds to ARM 37.27.120(g) .

-(i) Progress notes shall be written at a minimum of once per week and respond to ARM 37.27.120(h) .
+(i) Progress notes written a minimum of three times a week and meeting the requirements of ARM 37.27.120(h) .

-(j) Continued stay/utilization review note which justifies continuation of intermediate care or transfer based on dimensional criteria.
+(k) Continued stay/utilization review note which justifies continuation of inpatient or transfer based on dimensional criteria.

-(k) Discharge summary that includes an account of the client's response to treatment which reviews the treatment plan and documents the client's progress in accomplishing the treatment goals and an aftercare plan.
+(l) Discharge summary that includes an account of the client's response to treatment which reviews the treatment plan, and documents the client's progress in accomplishing treatment goals and an aftercare plan.

 (7) Program effectiveness and quality assurance efforts which include individual case review, quality assurance program and utilization review.

-(i) Be designed to ensure that the care provided for clients is evaluated and updated monthly, according to the needs of each client.
+(i) Be designed to ensure that the care provided for the client is evaluated and updated weekly, according to the needs of each individual client.

-(ii) Be accomplished through weekly staff meetings and/or staff reviews.
+(ii) Be accomplished through weekly staff meetings and/or reviews.
 All involved treatment staff must participate.

-(iii) Insure that a staffing or review note is developed at the staff review and inserted in the progress notes.
-Corresponding updates and/or revisions to the treatment plan shall be documented on the plan a minimum of once per month.
+(iii) Ensure a staffing or review note is developed at the review and inserted in the progress notes.
+Corresponding updates and/or revisions to the treatment plan shall be documented on the plan.

-(i) Utilize patient placement criteria to justify the necessity of admission, continued stay, transfer, discharge at timely intervals, and document via a utilization review note.
+(i) Utilize patient placement criteria to justify the necessity of admissions, continued stay, transfer and discharge at timely intervals and document via a utilization review note.

 (ii) Be designed to achieve cost efficiency, increase effective utilization of the program's services, and ensure the necessity of services provided.